 However, correctly adopting AI has a long list of requirements requiring substantial research and internal analysis.
 Adopting AI works best when an organization already has modern content strategies, governance standards, and departmental alignments.

-Training your staff on your AI platform of choice is vital.
+Training is another important consideration for implementing AI.
 Recent research found that “a lack of uptake” of new technologies causes enterprises to overspend by more than $32 million on their digital transformation initiatives to meet their strategic goals.
 The same research found that properly educating and training employees on the full value of new technologies can save enterprises struggling with uptake almost $100 million.

 Communicating and training employees on the value of newly adopted AI is critical to realizing an AI’s full value.
 At best, failure to execute this step properly leads to a reduced ROI.
 At worst, it produces no values and becomes a wasted cost.